 Every Sunday night during the hoops season, BTN.com web editor Brent Yarina recaps the week that was on the men’s hardwood and hands out his weekly honors.
 See Brent’s latest installment, for action from Nov.
 21-27, in this post.

 BTN will present the exclusive, live announcement of several Big Ten football awards during the All-Conference Selection Special at 7:30 p.m.
 ET on Monday.
 For the fifth straight year, Dave Revsine will host the show, alongside analysts Gerry DiNardo and Howard Griffith.
 Select award winners will be interviewed during the 60-minute program.
 Read the full release on our show.

 Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
-Week 11 saw Penn State, the Big Ten’s last undefeated team in conference play, suffer its first Big Ten defeat.
+Week 13 saw Wisconsin clinch the Leaders Division and a spot in the Big Ten title game.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
-They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
+They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.